roydejong/BeatSaberServerBrowser/description.md

 ### Cross-play
 Beat Saber has enabled cross-play for all platforms on official servers.
 Unofficial servers like BeatTogether always allow cross play.
 You'll encounter both Steam and Oculus players when you play.

-Please note that different versions of Beat Saber may not be compatible.
+Please note that different versions of Beat Saber, MultiplayerCore, etc., may not be compatible.
 Make sure everyone is on the same game version for the best experience.

 ### Reporting issues
 If you have any issues, please report them via GitHub: